-- GRAD 2014: The Innovation Exchange: Now in its eighth year, this annual research poster celebration and competition highlights the breadth, diversity, and quality of the work that WPI graduate researchers do.
-This year, it will consist of an open poster day and judging on March 19, 2014, and a showcase and awards ceremony for finalists on April 14, 2014 (in conjunction with i3).
+- GRAD 2014/2015: The Innovation Exchange: Now in its ninth year, this annual research poster celebration and competition highlights the breadth, diversity, and quality of the work that WPI graduate researchers do.
+This year, it will consist of an open poster day and judging on December 10, 2014, and a showcase and awards ceremony for finalists on April 13, 2015 (in conjunction with i3).
 Learn more…

 Why Should You Participate?

 Students who have participated in these events in the past say they are valuable for a number of reasons:

 - You can showcase and receive useful feedback on your work.

 - You get to know other graduate students, learn about other research underway on campus, and establish collaborations that may take your work in new directions.

 - Being required to explain your research and its value in a concise and accessible manner will help you to see your work in new ways and understand it in a larger context.

 - Engaging in fruitful discussions about your research can be refreshing, invigorating, and rewarding.
 More than likely, you will return to your research with a new sense of purpose and an even greater desire to make a difference.

 8 am-12 pm: Arts/Sciences, Business/Social Science, Interdisciplinary, Life Sciences/Bioengineering